-By far the biggest adventure has been forty-five years of marriage to a prince among men.
+By far the biggest adventure has been her many (many!) years of marriage to Beloved, a prince among men.

 Having retired to the urban wilds of eastern Pennsylvania, she reckons she is on at least her third act, happily working in an office surrounded by windows while she lets her characters lead her to adventures in England and the far-flung corners of the British Empire.
 She nudges them to explore the riskiest territory of all, the human heart.

 I wrote about my life as an army brat and how it informs my writing for History Imagined.